simurghi/Alien_Invasion/README.md

 ##### ARROWS-2:
 - Arrow keys (Left, Right, Up, Down): Move the ship in that respective direction
 - S: Fire a missile
+- A: Flip Ship across the y-axis
+- D: Fire a beam charge
+##### ARROWS-3:
+- Arrow keys (Left, Right, Up, Down): Move the ship in that respective direction
+- Z: Fire a missile
+- X: Flip Ship across the y-axis
+- C: Fire a beam charge
+##### ARROWS-4:
+- Arrow keys (Left, Right, Up, Down): Move the ship in that respective direction
+- A: Fire a missile
-- D: Flip Ship across the y-axis
+- S: Flip Ship across the y-axis
-- A: Fire a beam charge
+- D: Fire a beam charge
 ##### VIMLIKE:
 - JKL; (offset to the right of traditional VIM): Move the ship left, down, up, and right, respectively.
 - D: Fire a missile